Immigration Regulations and Maintaining Status

 As an international student, you are responsible for maintaining your immigration status.
 Maintaining status means that you following the immigration rules, regulations, and reporting requirements.
 Failure to maintain status or a violation of status can lead to a loss of status, which may require you to depart the United States quickly or could jeopardize future applications for benefits (such as OPT, changes of status, or other authorizations).

 ISSS advisors are also referred to as “Designated School Officials” (DSOs) and “Responsible Officers” (AROs).
 We are not federal or law enforcement officials, however we are required to report information about your status to the federal government.
-We are here to help you, which means that we are your point of contact for questions about immigration, travelling, work authorizations, cultural adjustment, and other issues.
+We are here to help you, which means that we are your point of contact for questions about immigration, traveling, work authorizations, cultural adjustment, and other issues.

 F-1: The F-1 visa category/status is for students pursuing full-time study in the United States